I love the balancing of everything, and creating new ways to help characters have fun. Rules need to be clear, short and easy to understand.

 I have written several books that are available at DriveThruRPG.com, in both print and pdf.
 I have written for D20zines, Magazine Rack, and GenIsys Games.

 It is a work in progress.
-My campaign is 70% role-playing sometimes more or less.
-My battles are extremely hard, the role-playing can be harder.
-I have no fear of posing moral or social dilemmas and love to watch the gears turn while characters produce something crazy and then emerge with their head held high.
+My campaign is 70% role-playing, sometimes more or less.
+My battles are hard.
+The role-playing can be harder.
+I have no fear of posing moral or social dilemmas for them.
+We love to watch the gears turn while characters comeup with something crazy to emerge with their head held high.

-D&D (1,2,3,3.5,5) I did master 4th edition for a short while, the artwork was awesome.
-Also GenIsys (complicated and very creative), Pathfinder, Fantasy Craft, SpyCraft (Best Modern system out there), Babylon 5, Amber the Diceless RPG, Cyberpunk and Star Wars (D6 and D20), Cyberpunk GenIsys, and Intergalactic.
+D&D (Every edition) 4th edition, I GMed for only a short time.
+The artwork was awesome.
+I have GMed Pathfinder, Fantasy Craft, SpyCraft (The best Modern system out there), Babylon 5, Amber the Diceless RPG, Cyberpunk, and Star Wars (D6 and D20), Cyberpunk GenIsys, and Intergalactic.

-All the above as well as Stargate (D20), Champions, Paladium, Shadow Run 2nd edition, and Space Master by ICE.
-Also played a WWII RPG called "Behind Enemy Lines," we did not play that long but it was fun.
+All the above, as well as Stargate (D20), Champions, Palladium, Shadow Run 2nd edition, and Space Master by I.C.E.
+Also, I played a WWII RPG called "Behind Enemy Lines," we did not play that long, but it was fun.

 It started as a small island.
-Back in those days you did not need much above ground scenery, but as things change, my campaign grew, it has had several name changes and when things went electronic, I digiitized my maps, so things changed again.
+Back in those days, you did not need much above-ground scenery, but as things change, my campaign grew, it has had several name changes, and when things went electronic, I digitized my maps, so things changed again.
 I created my own pantheon, and even that changed as the players actually saved heaven once.